dylan-wu/vault/Content/Solar Neighbor/Sun.md

-Our sun is the most massive object in our solar system, taking up
+Our sun is the most massive object in our solar system, taking up 99.8% of the total mass of the solar system